WSJF Agile Framework

 One of the biggest misunderstandings about WSJF is that it may focus your team only on easy tasks (low-hanging fruits).
 Instead, the smaller the Job Size for a particular task, the higher the priority score and the higher the task will be ranked.

-Use a matrix for slicing your backlog into pieces and deciding what to do with your tasks.
+Use a matrix for slicing your backlog into pieces and decide what to do with your tasks.

 Through the practice of refining – breaking work into smaller, more valuable chunks – the Developers continue to gain insight.
 As each request becomes smaller and more is known, they continually revisit the size.
 Therefore, it’s good to provide three touchpoints to help the team with the emerging design, development, and dependencies.